14 Solutions for Seasonal Allergies You Haven’t Heard of Yet

 They're the sixth leading cause of chronic illness in the U.S., according to the American College of Allergy, Asthma & Immunology.
 Here are solutions for people who think they've tried it all.

-Your allergy solution may be much simpler than you think: In 2017 guidelines from the Joint Task Force (a coalition from the American Academy of Allergy, Asthma & Immunology and the American College of Allergy, Asthma, and Immunology), the experts recommended that patients start with a nasal steroid spray because it's best for quelling symptoms.
-However, if your symptoms don't respond, check out the options below—and chat with your doctor—to come up with the best allergy-fighting cocktail for you.
+If you’ve done everything you can and you’re still stuck with itching, wheezing, coughing, watery eyes or a runny nose, try a steroid spray, Dr. Caudle says.
+In 2017 guidelines, the Joint Task Force (a coalition from the American Academy of Allergy, Asthma & Immunology and the American College of Allergy, Asthma, and Immunology) recommends that people start with a nasal steroid spray because it’s best for quelling symptoms.
+However, if your symptoms don’t respond, check out the options below—and chat with your doctor—to come up with the best allergy-fighting cocktail for you.

 Try a dry spray